* World oil demand to grow by 1.62 million bpd in 2018 - OPEC

-* OPEC expects new supply to outpace demand-growth in 2018
+* Expects new supply to outpace demand-growth in 2018

-* OPEC expects to lose market share as non-OPEC output soars (Adds comment, updates prices)
+* OPEC expects to lose market share as non-OPEC output soars (Updates with comment, refreshes prices; adds IEA report)

 "Surging U.S. output levels will continue to undermine OPEC's efforts for stronger oil prices," said Singapore-based brokerage Phillip Futures in a note on Thursday.

-These cuts and rising U.S. output mean that OPEC is losing market share.
+The OPEC cuts combined with rising U.S. output mean OPEC is losing market share.

 "In 2018, demand for OPEC crude is forecast at 32.6 million bpd, down by 0.2 million bpd from the previous assessment and 0.2 million bpd lower than a year earlier," OPEC said.